 Jonas Söderström joins us to talk about complexity.
 We like to think that we have make the world better through digitalisation, but perhaps all of the productivity gains were actually in the very early days of computing.
 We hear of the Productivity paradox, the tendency for Feature creep and how we should be pulling down […]

 Sarah Doody joined us to talk about anticipatory design.
 What if we didn’t need to find and search through information to help us make decisions.
 What if instead, information came to us at the right time and with the right context?
 Professor Andrea Resmini discusses mapping cross-channel ecosystems.
 We asked Andrea to explain what cross-channel ecosystems […]

 In a chat based world, the words are the UI.
 Rather than tapping or clicking, we’re writing and responding.
 Daniel Harvey talked to us about chatbots and AI and how we are heading for a future where appstores are going to be replaced by botstores.
 As the internet of things grows and the use of chatbots […]

 Guest post by Gabe Medina Gabe joined us on-air during our 7th listener phone-in earlier this year and talked to us about the challenges of being brought in to the process too late, towards the end rather than the beginning – stopping you from following the process you’ve learned to perform.

 We don’t generally have a problem considering objects from the past.
 Speculating about what they are and how they might have been used.
 We could look at artefacts from the future in a similar manner.
 We talk to Leo Frishberg about presumptive design and how you can use that as a provocative design research tool.
 How […]

-Hosted by @axbom & @beantin, UX Podcast is for people passionate about balancing business, technology and users within the realm of digital media.
+Hosted by @axbom & @beantin, UX Podcast is for those who are passionate about balancing business, technology and people within the realm of digital media.
 Moving the conversation beyond the traditional realm of User Experience.